exapsy/rust-microservice/README.md

 3. Change the [configuration](#Configurations) to your liking
 4. Change the [CHANGELOG.md](./CHANGELOG.md) every time there is a new version.
 5. Run `cargo run` :)
-6. **Note:** As a rule of thumb, _do not change template related files.
-You may change only use-specific related files._

 ## Requirements